Situated in southern Switzerland, the mountain village of Zermatt is a classy Alpine resort with much to offer.

 If you’re willing to travel a little further from Zermatt, you could take the train (approximately 17 minutes) to Randa and begin your hike from there.

 The circular hike is a medium-level walk that will take you through larchwood forests and on to the Charles Kuonen Suspension Bridge – the longest pedestrian suspension bridge in the world.

 The bridge is almost 500 metres long and takes around ten minutes to cross.
-At its highest point it is 85 metres above the valley below – and definitely for those who have a fear of heights!
+At its highest point it is 85 metres above the valley below – and definitely not for those who have a fear of heights!

 Distance: 8.6 kilometres / Time required: 4 hours